MicrosoftDocs/winrt-api/windows.media.devices/exposurecontrol_supported.md

 **true** if the exposure control is supported; otherwise, **false**.

 ## -remarks
-If the device does not support the [ExposureControl](exposurecontrol.md), you can still use the [Exposure](videodevicecontroller_exposure.md) property on the [VideoCaptureDevice](XREF:TODO:wp_media_capture.audiovideocapturedevice) to set the exposure value.
+If the device does not support the [ExposureControl](exposurecontrol.md), you can still use the [Exposure](videodevicecontroller_exposure.md) property on the [VideoDeviceController](videodevicecontroller_md) to set the exposure value.

 ## -examples